ompl/ompl/doc/markdown/CForest.md

 Therefore, CForest tracks the creation of the planners but, thanks to the \c CForestStateSpace, it also tracks the creation of the state samplers as well.
 This allows to have a planner-sampler correspondence required to shared paths between trees.

 #### Limitations {#cf_limitations}
 - CForest is designed to solve single-query, shortest path planning problems.
 Therefore, not all the ompl::base::OptimizationObjective instantiations are valid.
-The cost metric have to obey the triangle inequiality.
+The cost metric has to obey the triangle inequiality.
 It is important to note that shortest path planning does not mean that only the path length can be optimized.
 Other metrics could be specified: time, energy, etc. However, clearance or smoothness optimization are examples of non-valid optimization objetives.

 - Whenever the tree is pruned, the states are removed from the \c NearestNeighbours data structure.
 However, current implementation does not remove pruned states until the planner instance is destroyed.
 This is specific for the underlying planner implementations but this is the most efficient way in terms of computation time.